 The History of HDK

-The School of Design and Crafts (known as HDK, the Swedish abbreviation for Högskolan för design och konsthantverk) was founded as early as 1848, more than one hundred years before the establishment of the University of Gothenburg.
+The Academy of Design and Crafts (known as HDK, the Swedish abbreviation for Högskolan för design och konsthantverk) was founded as early as 1848, more than one hundred years before the establishment of the University of Gothenburg.
 The reason for its foundation was the discovery, during the process of industrialisation, of the need for a completely new category of trade or occupation.
 Craftsmen had formerly passed on their knowledge in, say, art metalwork or cabinet-making directly to their apprentices and journeymen.
 However, with the abolishment of the guild system in 1846 and the introduction of freedom of trade in 1864, professional skill was no longer a requirement for starting a company, a workshop or a factory.

 With factory owners who were perhaps lacking in specialised knowledge, machines that needed instructions and more or less unskilled workers, there arose the need for yet another, new profession with the ability to supply sketches and models.
 These new professionals were called designers and were in particularly great demand in the developing industry of applied arts.